Welcome new faculty and staff!

 Bemnet Faris, Communications Manager

 Bem supports the college in the design, development, and implementation of communications and media relations campaigns and programs.
 She investigates and produces stories on public health research and service activities, student and faculty achievements, and the student experience for school websites and print materials.
-In collaboration with the Communications Team, Bem also helps with management of newsletters, media relations, website content, print publications, event promotions, and social media.
-Prior to joining UMD, Bem worked at AcademyHealth as a communications coordinator.
+In collaboration with the Communications Team, Bem also helps with the management of newsletters, media relations, website content, print publications, event promotions, and social media.
+Before joining UMD, Bem worked at AcademyHealth as a communications coordinator.
 She holds a dual bachelor's degree in public health and women and gender studies from Wellesley College.

 Amy Lintner, Advisor, CASA